Useful information FAQs.

 • During the drilling process, various experts are deployed to ensure that the drilling is carried out safely and to monitor the individual work steps.
 Once the desired end point of the well has been reached, several tests are carried out.
 Upon successful completion, the system is prepared for commissioning.

-• A risk to the groundwater from geothermal energy can be ruled out.
+• A threat to groundwater from deep geothermal energy can be ruled out if it is carried out professionally

 • By regularly monitoring various parameters in the drilling, defects can be recognised at an early stage.